 Lessons are held once every week, and payment is due at the beginning of the month.
 Lessons can be 30 minutes or one hour long.
 Starting out with 30 minute lessons is recommended for beginners to the harp and younger students in order to help prevent injury while building technique and strength/flexibility one step at a time.

 In my teaching I emphasize musicality and expression while staying relaxed and in control of both your body and the instrument, achieved by proper technique to prevent tension or injury.
-Along with learning pieces, students will become well-rounded musicians by also working on music theory, scales and arpeggios, technical exercises, orchestral excerpts, music history relevant to their current pieces, and confidence with performing.
+Along with learning pieces, students will become well-rounded musicians by also working on music theory, technical exercises, orchestral excerpts, music history relevant to their current pieces, and confidence with performing.

 Recitals are held twice a year and are welcome for students of any skill level to participate in.
 This is a fun way for students to showcase their hard work and build their confidence performing in front of others!
 Group lessons and other extra activities, such as service opportunities and workshops, are also incorporated throughout the year.